ujjwal-2001/RISCV_8bit_pipeline/README.md

-# RISCV_8bit_pipeline
+# 8-bit RISC V
-Project for the grading of Digital Design for FPGA course
+Project for the grading of Digital System Design for FPGA course